mdn/content/files/en-us/web/http/headers/set-cookie/index.md

 - `Max-Age=<number>` {{optional_inline}}

-  - : Indicates the number of seconds until the cookie expires.
+  - : Indicates the number of milliseconds until the cookie expires.
 A zero or negative number will expire the cookie immediately.
 If both `Expires` and `Max-Age` are set, `Max-Age` has precedence.

 - `Partitioned` {{optional_inline}}{{experimental_inline}}